Wally: Batched Private Nearest Neighbor Search at Scale: Protocol

 \section{\name\ Protocol}

-In this section, we describe the complete \name\ protocol for a single epoch in semantic search.
+In this section, we describe the complete \name\ protocol for a single epoch.
 We assume that $U$ honest clients are present to query within that epoch.
-Due to the space limitation, we only describe the semantic search protocol in detail, but keyword search follows a similar protocol with changes mentioned in Section~\ref{sec:opt}.

-\paragraph{Server initialization.} The server uses Algorithm~\ref{alg:servinit} to encode the database with $N$ embeddings into $K*d$ vectorized plaintexts.
+\textbf{Server initialization.} Overview of server initialization is shown in \autoref{fig:serverinit}.
+The server database consists of $ N$ precomputed embeddings and their metadata.
+The server uses the algorithm in \autoref{alg:servinit} to encode the database with $N$ embeddings into an index.
 Specifically, the algorithm divides the input embeddings into $K$ clusters using K-means clustering.
 The algorithm then iterates over each cluster separately.
-Each cluster consists of $|C[i]|/d$ column-wise $d \times d$ slices.
-The algorithm then fills $d$ plaintext vectors for each cluster.
-In a plaintext vector $j$, the algorithm packs $j$'th diagonal of all $|C[i]|/d$ matrices.
-Once $d$ plaintext vectors are generated, the algorithm iterates over a group of $g=\sqrt{d}$ plaintexts, rotating each group in increasing multiples of $-g$.
-These rotations are required for the baby-step giant step (BSGS) optimization~\cite{DBLP:conf/crypto/HaleviS18}.
-Note that these rotations are performed on plaintexts, so their cost are negligible.
+The $i^{th}$ cluster $C[i]$ consists of $\lceil |C[i]|/d \rceil$ slices.
+The algorithm then packs diagonals from $n/d$ slices into $d$ plaintexts.
+Once plaintext chunks are generated, the algorithm iterates over each chunk in a group of $g=\sqrt{d}$ plaintexts, rotating each group in increasing multiples of $-g$.
+These rotations are done for the baby-step giant-step (BSGS) optimization~\cite{DBLP:conf/crypto/HaleviS18} that reduces rotations at query time to $\sqrt{d}$.
+Note that these rotations are performed on plaintexts, so their cost is negligible.
+We only perform these rotations when the number of chunks is less than $\sqrt{d}$.

-\paragraph{Query generation.} Each client uses Algorithm~\ref{alg:query} to generate queries and their schedule at the start of an epoch.
-The client locally has a set of cluster centroids $c$ that the server generates during initialization.
+\textbf{Query generation.} Each client uses the algorithm in \autoref{alg:clientquery} to generate queries and their schedule at the start of an epoch.
+The high level overview is shown in the \autoref{fig:dp} The client locally has a set of cluster centroids $c$ that the server generates during initialization.
 The algorithm first generates independent queries for at most $\Delta$ real query embeddings.
 To generate a $j$'th real query, the algorithm picks a centroid $\id_l$ nearest to $j$'th query embedding.
-Then, the algorithm copies the embedding $n/d$ times into a plaintext vector $p$ of size $n$.
-This is done to take advantage of SHE packing.
-The algorithm then generates a fresh SHE secret key $\sk$ and rotation evaluation key $\evk$, and encrypts $p$ using $\sk$.
+Then, the algorithm copies the embedding $n/d$ times into a plaintext vector $\vec{v}$ of size $n$.
+This is to take advantage of SHE packing.
+The algorithm then generates a fresh SHE secret key $\sk$ and evaluation keys $\evk$, and encrypts $\vec{v}$ using $\sk$.